 Begin by dolling out a few dollops of paint to each child.
 Because we had been studying all things winter in preschool, my students chose blue and white paint.
 I invited the students to begin painting, allowing them to mix the white and blue paint as they wanted on their paper.

-This student made “swirls of snowflakes” like we had read about in a few books.
+This student made “swirls of snowflakes” like we had read about in a few books, which I recommend below.
 I just love the selection of wintry children’s books available.
-We read so many and they extended our play and learning so much!
+We read so many and they extended our play and learning by miles!

 In fact, here are the books we read to support our learning of snow.
 Let’s just say that in preschool we read a lot of books.
 I mean, a lot.
 And the best part is that those books always work their way into activities like this one.

 Before the paint has a chance to dry completely, squirt on some white liquid school glue.
 Squeezing on the glue while the paint is still wet will cause it to react a bit with the paint as it dries, changing the blue paint under the glue to a purple hue.

 And it makes them better writers, too, since squeezing the glue bottles strengthens their hand muscles.

 Finally, sprinkle some Epsom salt over the glue.

 The larger crystals make the salt look just like course glitter, but without the clingy mess.
+(And it’s better for the environment, too!)
 You know how glitter clings to everything it touches.
 Well, Epsom salt won’t do that, so any mess that works its way outside the tray can easily be swept up.

 That being said, Epsom salt is NOT edible (not the same as table salt), so like glitter, make sure no one gets a taste.